jeremyButtler/freezeTB/programs/genBio/using_codonFun.md

 Files: codonFun.c and codonFun.h

 - Dependencies:
+  - ulCp.h from genLib (.h file only)
-  - ntTo2Bit.h form genBio
+  - ntTo2Bit.h from genBio
-  - revNtTo2Bit.h form genBio
+  - revNtTo2Bit.h from genBio
-  - codonTbl.h form genBio
+  - codonTbl.h from genBio

 # codonFun